niseembha/chess-puzzle-bot/README.md

 ## Bugs / Notes

-The only bugs this program faces is that it will sometimes be unable to classify pieces (mainly white rooks for some reason).
-To mitigate this, I added more images to the library and it has improved a lot, but every once in a while it will mess up.
+The only bug this program faces is that it will sometimes be unable to classify pieces (mainly white rooks for some reason).
+To mitigate this, I added more images to the library.
+Every once in a while, it will still mess up, but very rarely now.